-Andreas BRANDSTETTER, born 23 June 1969 Chairman of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustrasse 21 herewith submit the following report of the Management Board of UNIQA Insurance Group AG, with its registered office in Vienna, to the $21^{st}$ Annual General Meeting of UNIQA Insurance Group AG on 25 May 2020 pursuant to sect.
-65 sub-sect.
-1b in conjunction with sect.
-170 sub-sect.
-2 and sect.
-153 sub-sect.
-4 of the Stock Corporation Act (Aktiengesetz - AktG).
+Erik LEYERS, born 17 December 1969 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustraße 21 herewith submit the following report of the Management Board of UNIQA Insurance Group AG, with its registered office in Vienna, to the 24th Annual General Meeting of UNIQA Insurance Group AG on 6 June 2023 pursuant to section 65 (1b) in conjunction with section 170 (2) and section 153 (4) of the Stock Corporation Act (Aktiengesetz - AktG).

-Kurt SVOBODA, born 12 April1967 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustrasse 21
+Sabine PFEFFER, bron 5 December 1972 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustraße 21

-Erik LEYERS, born 17 December1969 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustrasse 21
+Kurt SVOBODA, born 12 April 1967 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustrasse 21

-Based on the possibilities created by the Stock Buyback Act (Aktienrückerwerbsgesetz - AReG) to buy back own shares, the first Annual General Meeting of the Company held on 20 June 2000 decided that the Management Board be authorized, with the approval of the Supervisory Board, to buy back own shares pursuant to sect.
-65 sub-sect.
-1 point 9 and sub-sect.
-1a of the Stock Corporation Act (as amended prior to the entry into force of the Federal Tax Code), the authorization being valid up to and including 20 December 2001.
+1. Based on the possibilities created by the Stock Buyback Act (Aktienrückerwerbsgesetz - AReG) to buy back own shares, the first Annual General Meeting of the Company held on 20 June 2000 decided that the Management Board be authorized, with the approval of the Supervisory Board, to buy back own shares pursuant to section 65 (1.9) and (1a) of the Stock Corporation Act (as amended prior to the entry into force of the Federal Tax Code), the authorization being valid up to and including 20 December 2001.